Written by Greg Ellifritz

 My guess is that any one of you will be dumping bullets in that guy’s direction as fast as you can until he stopped shooting.
 I would too.
 I’d feel really bad if I missed and hit someone else, but ultimately, I’m still going to keep firing.
 What is my alternative?
-Not to shoot because there are some cars coming and get shot myself?
-Retreat into the path of another vehicle on the road and get run over?
+Not to shoot because there are some cars coming and allow the man to kill multiple people?
 Nope, sometimes you have to take the shot and deal with the consequences.

 One other thing that most people fail to consider in situations like this is the question of the attacker’s backstop.
 Where are HIS bullets going?
 You can bet that he doesn’t care!
 The longer you let him take shots, the more innocent people will be killed.
-It ultimately comes down to one issue, do I trust myself to take the shot and take the chance of missing or do I let him spray rounds with lots of guaranteed misses?
+It ultimately comes down to one issue: do I trust myself to take the shot and take the chance of missing or do I let him spray rounds into oncoming traffic?
 Which would cause the most harm?

 I’m not telling anyone to ignore the backstop.
-If you can move to a position with a safer backstop without risk to yourself, then by all means DO IT!
+If you can move to a position with a safer backstop without risk to yourself or others, then by all means DO IT!
 But sometimes you just have to take the shot.

 This officer did an astounding job to stop an active killer.